mfeit-internet2/pscheduler-batch/README.md

 `task` (Object) - A pScheduler task specification as would be produced using the `task` command's `--export` switch.

-`test-transform` - A jq transform that operates on each iteration of the task to make number-specific changes.
+`task-transform` - A jq transform that operates the `task` section for each iteration to make number-specific changes.
 The `$number` variable is provided to indicate which iteration (starting with `0`) is being transformed.
 The script should operate on the input in place.

 For example, this task will run five sequential `rtt` tests to